metal-stack/metal-roles/control-plane/roles/metal/README.md

 This role uses variables from [control-plane-defaults](/control-plane).
 So, make sure you define them adequately as well.

-You can look up all the default values [here](defaults/main/main.yaml).
+You can look up all the default values of this role [here](defaults/main/main.yaml).

 ### General